Paw Behind Bars logo of the WI Puppy Mill Project

 pawprint bullet point WCC Spring Hearing Locations pawprint bullet point WCC Spring Hearing Agenda pawprint bullet point

 This is also the annual opportunity for EVERYONE in Wisconsin to weigh in and voice opinions on WI wildlife and outdoor issues by responding to natural resource-related questions and proposed rule changes.
 In addition, the public will have the opportunity to weigh in on new conservation issues of statewide significance that were brought to the attention of the Conservation Congress through the citizen resolution process prior to Feb.
-26. This year’s online questionnaire will kick off on Wednesday, April 10, and will close on Saturday, April 13.
+24. This year’s online questionnaire will kick off at 6 pm on Monday, April 14, and will close at 6 pm on Wednesday, April 16.
 We'll have a link available for you as soon as we get one.
-Meanwhile, take a look at the 2024 Spring Hearing Online and In-Person Input FAQ and the questions you will be responding to when the .
+Meanwhile, you can preview the WCC Spring Questionaire here.
+(Please note that the Citizen Resolutions have not yet been added.)

-pawprint bullet point 2024 Spring Hearing Questionaire Questions (not including Citizan Resolutions) pawprint bullet point
+pawprint bullet point WCC Spring Questionaire pawprint bullet point

 At the close of the submission process, the resolutions will be reviewed by a committee of WCC delegates to ensure they meet the criteria for inclusion and will be prepared for the online input.

-pawprint bullet point Resolution Submittal FAQ pawprint bullet point Contacts for Resolution Writing Assistance pawprint bullet point
+pawprint bullet point Resolution Submittal FAQ pawprint bullet point Resolution Review Committee pawprint bullet point

 The Wisconsin Conservation Congress is the only statutory body in the state where the public elects delegates to advise the Natural Resources Board and the DNR on responsibly managing Wisconsin's natural resources for present and future generations.
 Learn more about the WCC and how to become involved in resource management decisions on the Wisconsin Conservation Congress webpage.